floragunncom/search-guard-docs/ldap.md

 if you are using Search Guard 5.

+**Choose the module version matching your Elasticsearch version, and download the jar with dependencies.**

 After that, restart all nodes for the module to become activated.

+## Activating the module

 LDAP and Active Directory can be used both in the `authc` and `authz` section of the configuration.
 The `authc` section is used for configuring authentication, means to check if the user has entered the correct credentials.
 The `authz` is used for authorisation, and defines how the role(s) for an authenticated user are fetched and mapped.